When someone is diagnosed with a chronic illness such as mesothelioma, everyday activities may become more difficult.

 Stronger Support System

 A mesothelioma diagnosis is scary.
-Often paired with a less-than-optimal cancer prognosis, patients may experience fear, anxiety and depression.
-To overcome these feelings, it is good for patients to spend time with others and make new friends.
+Often paired with a less-than-optimal cancer prognosis, people may experience fear, anxiety and depression.
+To overcome these feelings, it is good to spend time with others and make new friends.
 This is much easier in an assisted living facility as people live in a close proximity.
-In addition, the team of nurses, physicians, social workers and activity coordinators can help patients get to know others and feel more stability in their new home.
+In addition, a team of nurses, physicians, social workers and activity coordinators can help residents get to know others and feel more stability in their new home.

 There is never an easy time to move someone away from their home to a new place, but understanding the many benefits can make the decision easier.
-In addition, assisted living facilities help patients maintain accessibility, dignity and independence — all things especially important when entering later years in life.
+In addition, assisted living facilities near you can help residents maintain accessibility, dignity and independence — all things especially important when entering later years in life.

-While an assisted living may not be for everybody, it can make life much easier for mesothelioma patients.
+While moving into an assisted living community may not be for everybody, it can make life much easier for our aging citizens with mesothelioma.

 The Mesothelioma Center at Asbestos.com is a patient advocacy group that helps the victims of asbestos exposure.
 Our organization works with individuals and their families to help them find local doctors, caregivers, treatment centers and support groups.